tytydraco/yessleep/out/A_fitness_coach_on_Reddit_changed_my_life_but_at_what_cost.md

 By following his tips, I finally managed to lose some weight, and I was really happy.
 Nothing extravagant or massive, and as weeks passed, restricting food and exercising more, changes were becoming less and less noticable.
 I started to succumb to desperation.

 I expressed my concerns to, let's call him J, and after an hour or two of talking he revealed to me  that he was working on the development of a powder that would accelerate my progress, though it was on a beta phase still.
-He told me if I would like to be one of the test subjects.
+He asked me if I would like to be a test subject for one of his newest projects: a fat burning powder.
 I would not only lose weight and get closer to a more fit body, but be paid for it.
 I even didn't had to move from my home.
 The powder would be delivered to any address of my preference.
 How could I say no.

 With my basic knowledge on internet, I decided to put my neighbor's address and payed with an anonymous revolut debit  card ensuring my safety as much as i could.
-Unlike his messages, the deliver of the powder took place exactly 24 h later.
+Unlike his messages, the delivery of the powder took place exactly 24 h later.

-As impatient as I was, I took the powder just then, along with my usual dinner; a tomato salad with garlic and chicken.
+As impatient as I was, I took the powder right away along with my usual dinner;  tomato salad with garlic and chicken.
 It had a powdered milk like texture, and tasted something like between vanilla and coconut.

 Changes were immediate.
 If I lost 2-3 pounds a week, now I would lose that same weight in two days.
 Some people would say it was too fast.
 But I wanted to regain my life as soon as possible.
 When I got to a stable weight, I finally decided to meet my family.
 They were all more than glad to see me.
 I not only received compliments on my looks, but that love that I've been missing for a really long time.